tamasfried/CarInsuranceMLProject/README.md

 jupyter lab
 ```

-Each notebook is self-contained and can be rerun top-to-bottom.
+Each notebook in `notebooks/` is self-contained and can be rerun top-to-bottom.
 For repeatability, ensure the virtual environment uses Python 3.10+ and install the libraries listed above.

 ## Reports and Deliverables

-- `LaTex/main.tex` contains the full written report with methodology, results discussion, and references.
+- `reports/latex/main.tex` contains the full written report with methodology, results discussion, and references.
-- `PDF/HCS502_Assessment_AI_ML_project_2310190.pdf` is the compiled submission.
+- `reports/pdf/HCS502_Assessment_AI_ML_project_2310190.pdf` is the compiled submission.
-- Supporting graphics (e.g., `actual_vs_predicted.png`, `residual_plot.png`) are available for integration into presentations or documentation.
+- Supporting graphics (e.g., `figures/actual_vs_predicted.png`, `figures/residual_plot.png`) are available for integration into presentations or documentation.

 ## Limitations and Next Steps